Dynamical response of twin stars to perturbations: Results

 \subsection{Migration dynamics}

 The top panel of Fig.~\ref{fig:fig2} reports the evolutions of our two reference stellar configurations without external perturbations, which we will refer to as $\mathtt{HB.1.4_{0}}$ (black solid line) and $\mathtt{TB.1.4_{0}}$ (red solid line), respectively.
 More specifically, shown is the central rest-mass density $\rho_\mathrm{c}$ when normalised to $\rho_\mathrm{sat}$.
 The two lines appear as perfectly horizontal here but this is just the consequence of the scale used and the minuteness of the perturbations that are triggered uniquely by the truncation error in the discretisation of the equilibrium models.
 Shown however in the inset is the central rest-mass density normalised to its initial value $\rho_{\rm c}(t=0)$; the scale is sufficiently magnified so as to appreciate that there indeed are oscillations and that these are of $\simeq 0.1\%$.
-It is then clear that in both cases $\rho_\mathrm{c}$ oscillates around an equilibrium value\footnote{We note that the equilibrium is towards slightly larger central rest-mass density values because the numerical import naturally introduces a difference in the equilibrium model~\citep[see][for a first discussion of this issue]{baiotti_three-dimensional_2005}.} and that the oscillations eventually damp out at later time steps as a result of the small but nonzero to numerical bulk viscosity~\citep{CerdaDuran2010, Chabanov2023b}.
+It is then clear that in both cases $\rho_\mathrm{c}$ oscillates around an equilibrium value\footnote{We note that the equilibrium is towards slightly larger central rest-mass density values because the numerical import naturally introduces a difference in the equilibrium model~\cite[see][for a first discussion of this issue]{baiotti_three-dimensional_2005}.} and that the oscillations eventually damp out at later time steps as a result of the small but nonzero to numerical bulk viscosity~\cite{CerdaDuran2010, Chabanov2023b}; we have verified that both the amplitude and the decay rate of the oscillations decrease as the resolution is increased, thus validating the computational approach as numerically consistent (see~\cite{Rezzolla_book:2013} and the discussion in App.~\ref{app:res}).
 Also clear is that the oscillations have different frequencies as expected for stars of different compactnesses, with $\mathtt{HB.1.4_{0}}$ having an $f$-mode frequency that is $\sim1.74$ times larger than that of $\mathtt{TB.1.4_{0}}$.
 Overall, the results of the top panel of Fig.~\ref{fig:fig2} indicate that both $\mathtt{HB.1.4}$ and $\mathtt{TB.1.4}$ are stable with respect to linear perturbations.
+For a discussion of oscillation modes and stability of twin stars, see refs.~\cite{pereira_phase_2018, goncalves_fundamental-mode_2022, rau_two_2023, espino_fate_2022} and, for comparison with perturbative predictions in our case, see the discussion in App. \ref{app:fmode}.

 By performing a very large number of simulations in which the strength of the initial perturbation, \ie $\lambda_{\rm H,T}$, has revealed that a threshold critical perturbation determines whether a perturbed star (either on the ${\rm HB}$ or the ${\rm TB}$) will migrate to the neighbouring branch.
 In other words, referring to Eq.~\eqref{eq:pert_vr} there appears a critical value $\lambda_{\rm H, crit}$ such that a perturbed star initially on the ${\rm HB}$ remain on the ${\rm HB}$ for perturbations $\lambda_{\rm H} < \lambda_{\rm H, crit}$ while it will migrate to the ${\rm TB}$ for $\lambda_{\rm H} \geq \lambda_{\rm H, crit}$.
 Similar considerations apply to stars initially on the ${\rm TB}$, such that the star will remain on the ${\rm TB}$ for perturbations $\lambda_{\rm T} < \lambda_{\rm T, crit}$ while it will migrate to the ${\rm HB}$ for $\lambda_{\rm T} \geq \lambda_{\rm T, crit}$.